-Since we were somewhat skinny on time (and talent) I needed to spend my time on creating a new artist persona, not on writing new music.
-I also wasn’t going to lug around instruments, so it had to be a DJ set – and not the kind where you lug around a bunch of vinyls – just an aux cable plugged into a Macbook.
+Since we were somewhat skinny on time (and talent) I decided to spend my time on creating a new artist persona, not on writing new music.
+I also wasn’t going to lug around instruments, so it had to be a DJ set – and not the kind where you lug around a bunch of vinyls; just an aux cable plugged into a Macbook.

 Quick, cover me

-Why exactly are there so few electronic and dance act cover bands?
-I’m pretty sure the answer is “lawsuits”, but after scribbling down a few names on a piece of paper I just knew what our DJ performance should be.
-After a quick, nervous chat with my lawyer friend who gave us guidance to avoid things like impersonation, DJ and venue rights when it’s not for remuneration, we were ready to start.
+Why exactly are there so few electronic and dance-act cover bands?
+I’m pretty sure the short answer is “lawsuits”, but after scribbling down a few names on a piece of paper I just knew what our DJ performance should be.
+After a quick, nervous chat with my friend (conveniently an entertainment lawyer, who gave us guidance to avoid things like impersonation, DJ and venue rights when it’s not for remuneration), we were ready to start.

 Introducing DJ LCD and DJ Soundsystem